-[Intro Paragraph] Begin your firefighter job description by introducing candidates to your agency, organization, or entity.
-In this introduction, discuss how your organization is different from other similar ones.
-Both municipalities and private agencies have appealing traits that you can highlight.
-Although there are many similarities if you are part of a traditional municipal department, the municipalities vary greatly in size; on-site or industrial private firefighters will also have distinct experiences based on the work environment.
-Perhaps, you can mention that joining a small department has certain advantages or talk about your company’s reputation in the industry.
-Culture is also a major issue that you can discuss when you’re trying to stand out in the crowded field.
+[Intro Paragraph] Begin your firefighter job description by introducing candidates to your organization.
+Although there are many similarities if you are part of a traditional municipal department, the municipalities vary greatly in size.
+For example, you can mention that joining a small department has certain advantages or talk about your company’s reputation in the industry.
+Culture is also a major issue that you can discuss when you’re trying to stand out in a crowded field.

 - Protects citizens during emergencies.